alexbevi/alexbevi.github.com/_posts/2023-07-04-how-many-connections-is-my-application-establishing-to-my-mongodb-cluster.markdown

 > If `minPoolSize=5` then each `MongoClient` would create 21 connections (using the formula `(minPoolSize + 2) x nodes`) {: .prompt-tip }

-## Summary
+## What if I'm using AWS Lambda?

 Depending on your application's architecture, it's possible to blow past your connection limits pretty quickly.
 This is one reason why the documented guidance for [managing connections with AWS Lambda](https://www.mongodb.com/docs/atlas/manage-connections-aws-lambda/) has the first bullet point of _"Define the client to the MongoDB server outside the [AWS Lambda handler function](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html)"_.

 If each Lambda function were to connect to a MongoDB 4.4+ cluster using a connection string of `mongodb+srv://xxx.mongodb.net/?minPoolSize=5` and the cluster only had 3000 connections configured, within 150 near-concurrent function executions the cluster could potentially reach the connection limit!
 This is obviously an extreme scenario, but is meant to help illustrate the impact creating many `MongoClient` instances can potentially have on your cluster.

+I plan on going into much more detail regarding AWS Lambda and MongoDB connection behavior in a future article.
 ----

 [^1]: <small>The MongoDB C driver has two connection modes: single-threaded and [pooled](https://mongoc.org/libmongoc/current/connection-pooling.html#pooled-mode).
 Single-threaded mode is optimized for embedding the driver within languages like PHP.
 Multi-threaded programs should use pooled mode: this mode minimizes the total connection count, and in pooled mode background threads monitor the MongoDB server topology, so the program need not block to scan it.</small>
 [^2]: <small>`MongoClient`s created using a [DNS Seed List](https://www.mongodb.com/docs/manual/reference/connection-string/#dns-seed-list-connection-format) connection string can [poll the `SRV` record to discover additional `mongos`'](https://github.com/mongodb/specifications/blob/master/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst)</small>
 [^3]: <small>Polling interval can be configured via the [`heartbeatFrequencyMS`](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-monitoring.rst#heartbeatfrequencyms) URI option, but must be more than the [`minHeartbeatFrequencyMS`](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-monitoring.rst#minheartbeatfrequencyms) of 500ms.
+In MongoDB Atlas environments the `heartbeatFrequencyMS` is lowered from the default (10000) to 5000.